(3) As a result of the project, the taxpayer proposes to do all of the following:

 (a) Undertake a capital investment project at the project site;

-(b) Retain at least five hundred full-time equivalent employees at the project site; and
+(b) Retain at least five hundred full-time equivalent employees or an annual Ohio employee payroll of at least thirty-five million dollars at the project site; and

-(c) Have an average hourly wage rate of at least one hundred fifty per cent of the federal minimum wage at the time of the authority's approval for all full-time equivalent employees employed at the project site.
+(c) Have an average hourly wage rate of at least one hundred fifty per cent of the federal minimum wage at the time the authority approves the project for all full-time equivalent employees employed at the project site.

-(b) Retain at least five hundred full-time equivalent employees at the project site in each year of the tax credit agreement;
+(2) Retain at least five hundred full-time equivalent employees at the project site in each year of the tax credit agreement; and

-(C) No taxpayer shall receive a retention tax credit under section 122.171 of the Revised Code that counts as retained any employees that have been counted within the twelve months prior to the authority's approval of the retention tax credit as new employees, for which income tax withholdings have been included in the calculation of excess income tax, under a tax credit agreement authorized by section 122.17 of the Revised Code.
+(D) No taxpayer shall receive a retention tax credit under section 122.171 of the Revised Code that counts as retained any employees that have been counted within the twelve months prior to the authority's approval of the retention tax credit as new employees, for which Ohio employee payroll has been included in the calculation of excess payroll, under a tax credit agreement authorized by section 122.17 of the Revised Code.

-(D) Each taxpayer shall certify to the authority the amount of existing payroll for individuals employed at the project site as of the date of the job creation tax credit application.
+(E) Each taxpayer shall certify to the authority the amount of existing payroll for individuals employed at the project site as of the date of the job retention tax credit application.
 Acceptance of tax credit award shall constitute the taxpayer's confirmation that the amount of existing payroll certified to the authority is accurate and will be relied upon by the authority in issuing tax credit certificates.
-The tax credit shall be calculated on payroll attributed to full-time equivalent employees employed by the taxpayer, provided that the taxpayer executes and returns the tax credit agreement, within sixty days of delivery of the agreement.
-If the taxpayer fails to execute the tax credit agreement within sixty days of delivery, the tax credit authority may take remedial action, including, but not limited to, revise the per cent and term of the tax credit approved or terminate the approval.
+The tax credit shall be calculated on payroll attributed to full-time equivalent employees employed by the taxpayer at the project site, provided that the taxpayer executes and returns the tax credit agreement, within sixty days of delivery of the agreement to the taxpayer.
+If the taxpayer fails to execute the tax credit agreement within sixty days of delivery, the tax credit authority may take action, including, but not limited to, revising the per cent and term of the tax credit approved or terminating the approval.